 - Dr. Dillon was inspired by her experience to explore the meaning of quality of care and patient safety and approached the next phase of her career by combining her top two interests: osteopathic principles and natural horsemanship.

-She became a certified equine massage therapist, volunteered at a therapeutic riding center, and began to study cranial osteopathy while applying the principles of authenticity, presence and positive intent in her medical practice.
-She has studied the relationship between cognitive and emotional intent, state of mind and heart, to the health of biologic systems within an individual, and between individuals in proximity to one another, human or animal.
-This connection was evident to her anecdotally through observation and experience; however, this has been objectively validated through physiological research.
+She became a certified equine massage therapist, volunteered at a therapeutic riding center, and began to deepen her study of cranial osteopathy while applying the principles of authenticity, presence and positive intent in her medical practice.
+She is fascinated by the relationship between cognitive and emotional intent, state of mind and heart, to the health of biologic systems within an individual, and between individuals in proximity to one another, human or animal.
+She became keenly aware of the impact of a physician’s emotional and physical health on the quality of care they can provide to patients.
+It does make a difference!
+Noting the US physician suicide rate at 400 per year, and the estimated 400,000 patients that die every year in the US as a result of medical error… She chose a path to help other physicians discover their life balance…. to make a difference for physicians and patients.

-She then studied the Equine Gestalt Coaching Method™, founded by Melisa Pearce, as it supports the principles of equine recognition and acknowledgment of intent and authenticity in others, somatization of emotion and healing through awareness to wholeness, and expands upon the osteopathic principle that the health or disease within one system affects the whole person.
+She completed a 2-year certification program to learn the Equine Gestalt Coaching Method™, founded by Melisa Pearce.
+This coaching method supports the principles of equine recognition and acknowledgment of intent and authenticity in others, somatization of emotion and healing through awareness to wholeness, and expands upon the osteopathic principle that the health or disease within one system affects the whole person.
+This brought it all together!

-As a coach, Dr. Dillon will facilitate physicians, health care teams and individuals on their journey to find their own answers through awareness, self-compassion, ownership, making positive choices, and stepping forward in wholeness – to healing – resulting in improved quality of patient care and safety.
+As a coach, Dr. Dillon facilitates and gently guides physicians, health care teams and individuals on their journey to find their own answers through awareness, self-compassion, ownership, making positive choices, and stepping forward in wholeness – to healing – resulting in improved quality of patient care and safety.

 We’re awaiting your email, contact us today.